AleksaArsic/YOLOv3-Traffic-Signs-And-Vehicle-Recognition-and-Distance-Estimation/README.md

-# YOLOv3 Traffic Signs And Vehicle Recognition and Distance Estimation
+# YOLOv3 Traffic Signs, Vehicle Recognition and Distance Estimation

 Simple YOLOv3 application for traffic signs and vehicle recoginition and distance estimation using DrivingStereo Dataset.
 Sound beep is issued if other objects are too close to the vehicle where camera's are installed.